cromachina/psd-export/README.md

 - Run `psd-export --help` for more command line arguments.

 ---
-### Building from source with Poetry
+### Building from source
-- Install a C compiler (like MSVC, GCC, Clang) (needed to compile Cython files).
+- Install a C compiler (like MSVC, GCC, Clang)
+- Install extra dependencies: `pip install setuptools wheel cython numpy`
-- Install Poetry `pip install poetry`
+- Install this repository locally: `pip install -e .`
-- Run Poetry commands to interact with the project `poetry run psd-export`, `poetry install`, etc.
+- If you modify a Cython file (.pyx), then rebuild it with: `python setup.py build_ext --inplace`

 ---
 ### Building/installing with Nix